Why the suspicious drowning of Shukri Abdi needs your attention

 Shukri’s mother has said that her daughter was heavily bullied during her time at Broad Oak Sports College.
 During a moving interview by Documenting Oppression Against Muslims, a collective dedicated to “visualising oppression against Muslims worldwide”, Zamzam Ture says that her daughter’s school wasn’t doing enough to keep her safe while she was in attendance despite her reporting bullying “many times”.

 Shukri arrived in the UK two years ago with her mother and four siblings as a refugee of the Somali civil war.
 Her mother has said that she brought her children to Britain so they could have a better life but in the case of Shukri, that sadly hasn’t happened.
-The language barrier, different customs, and xenophobia in the UK means children from migrant families are often have a harder time settling into school and they are often victims of bullying.
+The language barrier, different customs and xenophobia in the UK, means children from migrant families often have a harder time settling into school and can be victims of bullying.
 Many people have drawn comparisons to Jamal, a Syrian refugee who was “waterboarded” by school bullies back in 2018: another case where the school hadn’t ensured student safety.

 The Justice for Shukri campaign started with a petition to Greater Manchester Police (GMP) and to James Frith, MP for Bury North.
 It highlighted concerns from the Bury community about the school’s failure to deal with cases of bullying and demanding that “Greater Manchester Police conduct a fully transparent investigation into the circumstances leading up to and surrounding this tragedy”.
 The campaign promptly gained momentum on social media with people using the hashtags #justiceforshukri and #justice4shukri to voice their dissatisfaction with how Broad Oak and GMP have dealt with Shukri’s case.
 The petition now has over 80,000 signatures, but still no action has been taken by GMP.